Okipa/laravel-base-repository/README.md

 ------------------------------------------------------------------------------------------------------------------------

 ## Before starting
+The repository pattern has several objectives :
+- Encourage development good practices (separation of concerns, code reusability, ...)
+- Improve code testability
-You should be familiar with the repository pattern, and especially with its Laravel implementation.
+Before using this package, you should be familiar with the repository pattern, and especially with its Laravel implementation.
-You can know more about this with this article : https://medium.com/@jsdecena/refactor-the-simple-tdd-in-laravel-a92dd48f2cdd
+You can know more about it by reading the several articles you'll can find about this.
+Here is one among others : https://medium.com/@jsdecena/refactor-the-simple-tdd-in-laravel-a92dd48f2cdd

 ## Installation
 - Install the package with composer :